Huntington Beach

 One assumes that deserts are sandy, but this desert is mainly rocky.
 Only one small section of Death Valley National Park has actual sand dunes.

 A pit stop in the town of Mojave, California, on our way back to Los Angeles.
-These two buildings stood across the street from the fast-food joint that we had selected for supper.
+These two buildings stood across the street from the fast-food joint where we ate supper.

 Venice Beach